michaelklishin/mqtt-tls-playground/README.md

 This repository contains a bunch of scripts that estabilish MQTT-with-TLS connections to an MQTT broker running on `localhost:8883` using various clients.

-It is of no use to anyone but to people who work on MQTT brokers and/or MQTT-aware proxies.
+It is of no use to anyone but the people who work on MQTT brokers and/or MQTT-aware proxies.

 ## Available Examples